jnccloud/jodylecompte.com/content/posts/2019-28-08---nlp-write-a-simple-summarizer.md

 We will look at this much closer in a moment with supporting code as well, but in short, given the following sentence:

 ```
-The giant yellow bumblebee flew to the next juicy flower.
+The giant yellow bumblebee flew to the next juicy yellow flower.
 ```

 We should the receive something very similar to this: